zizmorcore/zizmor-pre-commit/README.md

 A [pre-commit](https://pre-commit.com/) hook for [Ruff](https://github.com/woodruffw/zizmor).

-Distributed as a standalone repository to enable installing Ruff via prebuilt wheels from [PyPI](https://pypi.org/project/zizmor/).
+Distributed as a standalone repository to enable installing Zizmor via prebuilt wheels from [PyPI](https://pypi.org/project/zizmor/).

 ### Using Zizmor with pre-commit